x-ryansee/rsp/README.md

+Welcome to my portfolio!

 Stuff to work on:

-1. scroll-behavior quicker
+1. scroll-behavior snap one at a time
-2. Card details on front, link on back when clicked?
+2. add videos
-3. Card Title opacity and  opposotie of card oppacity
+3. Card Title opacity for homepage
 4. About page
-5. Grabbing Scroll bar in the center, not moving cursor to the top
-6. footer at the end of tourtracker or bottom of app.js
+5. Scrollbar zoomout
+6. footer maybe a button?
 7. Tutorial on hover and scroll?
 Maybe have it dissapear once done once?
-8. Add ripple back
+8. Add ripple